Igor Vovchanchyn: Fighting style

 Primarily a striker, Vovchanchyn based his MMA game around his punching power, which made him one of the most devastating strikers of his time.
-His Kickboxing used a pattern of looping punches, among them the casting punch, and he specialized in an aggressive counterpunching style to make up for his short reach.
+His Kickboxing used a pattern of looping punches, among them the Russian hook, and he specialized in an aggressive counterpunching style to make up for his short reach.
 Vovchanchyn also displayed significant grappling skills, using his Sambo background, and would work a vicious ground and pound offense with short and hard strikes from the top.
 He was able to surprise many with his defensive guard and dexterity on the ground despite being known primarily as a striker, and displayed this ability against submission fighters such as Carlos Barreto, Mark Kerr and Valentijn Overeem among others.

 Despite his small size, Vovchanchyn was known for his toughness and strength, leading Nobuhiko Takada to call him a "strongman".
 Vovchanchyn would later state that his punching power and fighting skills came naturally, not because of the martial arts, even though martial arts helped him along the way.

 He also never invited any famous fighters to spar and train with him as he did not see the point in copying their styles.

 He trained with many of the same coaches his entire career.

 Vovchanchyn was known to take on any challenger, despite size or rules, even fighting in prison when he was not even a prisoner himself.

 Personal life

-Vovchanchyn is married and has one daughter.
+Vovchanchyn is married and has one son named Daniel Kret, and lives in Toronto, Canada.

 In a 2008 interview, Vovchanchyn stated that since retiring from competition he runs a local café-bar called 'Champion'.
 He also runs an MMA gym for Ukrainian youth in Kharkiv.

 Vovchanchyn took a pro-Ukrainian stance since the beginning of the Russo-Ukrainian war in 2014, stating that "year 2014 made it clear for me who the Russians are and in what way we, Ukrainians, are different.
 After the 24 February 2022, the rift between us became huge".
 In the aftermath of the full-scale Russian invasion of Ukraine, Vovchanchyn set up a foundation that helps and supports Ukrainian Armed Forces, as well as civilians in the Kharkiv oblast.